-CRISPR Therapeutics vs Intellia Therapeutics vs Beam Therapeutics
+CRISPR Therapeutics vs Intellia Therapeutics vs Editas Medicine vs Beam Therapeutics

 CRISPR Therapeutics